 - Relative Risk can be visited preseason to define some local inputs. - Boundary Fires discuss, with interagency partners, how fires will be managed along boundaries.
 Utilize a fire scenario for this discussion if possible and work through the WFDSS process. - Unit Fire Planning review planning-related shapes associated to ensure they are still applicable and to identify potential needs for one or more other unit shapes. - Fire Scenario utilize WFDSS training to develop one or more fire scenarios and guide corresponding discussions.
-Utilize a fire scenario that is somewhat complex and includes interagency partners. - O Planning Area draw a planning area with dialogue around how to draw it and what to include within it. - Values Inventory review the values inventory derived from drawing the planning area.
-Document missing values, if any, and determine if shapes are available to represent them. - Situation Map/Tab review available map layers and the data they contain, and check system preferences to ensure that all applicable map layers are available for viewing. - Relative Risk and Organizational Assessment complete this process making notes of what various elements were rated and why. - o Incident Objectives/Incident Requirements write them for the scenario.
+Utilize a fire scenario that is somewhat complex and includes interagency partners. - Planning Area draw a planning area with dialogue around how to draw it and what to include within it. - Values Inventory review the values inventory derived from drawing the planning area.
+Document missing values, if any, and determine if shapes are available to represent them. - Situation Map/Tab review available map layers and the data they contain, and check system preferences to ensure that all applicable map layers are available for viewing. - Relative Risk and Organizational Assessment complete this process making notes of what various elements were rated and why. - Incident Objectives/Incident Requirements write them for the scenario.
 Review to ensure they address the "what," "when," "where," and "why" to communicate leader's intent and indicate priority. - Course of Action develop a course of action that further explains leader's intent, the priorities for the incident, and as needed, what not to do. - Scenarios as the above information is developed, discuss the potential scenarios and document those actions not taken in the assessment or rationale. - Rationale draft the rationale to include "My decision is..." information.
 This is the executive summary of the document.
 Consider documenting what is allowed in the management plan, the probability of being successful, the expected duration, and what was considered but rejected.
-The "Rationale" section provides a list of items to consider addressing and discussing. - If interagency partners are not involved in the scenario, discuss who, when, and how they would have been involved during an incident.
+The "Rationale" section provides a list of items to consider addressing and discussing. - If interagency partners are not involved in the scenario, discuss who, when, and how they would have been involved during an incident. - Fire Behavior Models - Discuss the various models (FSPro, NTFB, STFB, basic) and how any of them might be utilized to inform decision content. - Review the values at risk information provided by the models and how it varies from the values inventory. - Discuss how the models might be utilized to answer what types of questions (practice forming the questions first, and then determining which modeling tool would provide the best answer). - Review products previously utilized by the unit to evaluate risk on a fire or assist with decision-making.